 Roll of the Dice: 10 questions with Josh Jurk of School Drugs

-Annually since 2021, New Jersey’s have been releasing a concept album, Funeral Arrangements, in four-parts.
+Annually since 2021, New Jersey’s School Drugs have been releasing a concept album, Funeral Arrangements, in four-parts.
 This past June saw the final installment, Disposition, making its way to our ears.
 TGEFM got in touch with vocalist Josh Jurk for a round of Roll of the Dice.
 We rolled a TEN.

 Hello Mr. Jurk!
 It looks like our Headitor Jeff rolled a TEN, so we’re going to have some fun here.
 Question number one, and the obvious… School Drugs just celebrated a release of the fourth and final installment of the Funeral Arrangements 7″ project with Disposition.
 This was a giant production that spanned almost four years, yeah?
 Tell us everything.